lluis90badia/projects/data_analyst_projects/salary_survey_excel_powerbi/README.md

     - Average salary.<br>
     - A card on the “Demography” tab to display selected industries or “All” if all are selected.<br>
   - Interactive Features:<br>
-    - Added a moving filter bar on the “Demography” tab, toggled by a filter icon (using bookmarks) and a hide icon (left-pointing arrow in a circle).<br>
+    - Added a moving filter bar on the “Demography” tab, toggled by a filter icon (using bookmarks) and a "hide" icon (left-pointing arrow in a circle).<br>
     <p align="center"><img src="https://github.com/lluis90badia/projects/blob/main/data_analyst_projects/salary_survey_excel_powerbi/images/demography2.PNG"  height="450"></p>

     - Created a “Clear Filters” action on all tabs except “Summary” to reset filters on the page.<br>